What is Enterprise Project Management?

 Enterprise project management (EPM) involves managing different projects simultaneously – on a companywide scale.
 Large businesses normally run multiple (and complex) projects at the same time.
 While these projects may not necessarily be related, they still all have an effect on the company’s profit and performance.

 But what are the main elements of EPM?
 And which companies actually need it?
 We’ll explain everything you need to know in this article.
-We’ll also offer advice on which types of software you can use to help with your EPM.
+We’ll also offer advice on which types of project management software for small business that you can use to help with your EPM.

 Specifically, we recommend monday.com.
 This platform combines an intuitive interface with powerful features, making it much easier for you to juggle (and successfully deliver) your large-scale projects.